 INFECTION PROFILE 2

-such as pelvic inflammatory disease, ectopic pregnancy, chronic pelvic pain, infertility in women and epididymitis, which causes infertility in men by inflaming the reproductive tubes.
+Long-term consequences of untreated infection can be issues such as pelvic inflammatory disease, ectopic pregnancy, chronic pelvic pain, infertility in women and epididymitis, which causes infertility in men by inflaming the reproductive tubes.

 SYMPTOMS OF SEXUALLY TRANSMITTED INFECTIONS MAY INCLUDE: